driver1998/86Box-woa/README.md

 - ESC/P printer emulation

 # Known issues
-- Fluidsynth, GhostScript (for PostScript printer emulation) and pcap DLLs are not available.
+- Fluidsynth, GhostScript (for PostScript printer emulation) binaries are not available.
-- Dynarec is not as stable as official x86/x64 builds.
+- New dynarec on non x86 platforms might be broken